The Desert Flower Centre South Australia liaises with PsychMed to offer victims of FGM Psychological counselling and support.

 Dr Jane Oakes

-Clinician, MHSc, PhD
+Nurse, MHSc, PhD

 Dr Jane Oakes is a program facilitator and clinical lead at PsychMed, the largest provider of mental health and addiction services in SA.
 She has previously held senior positions including the Gambling Services Co-ordinator for Turning Point’s National Telephone and Online Services and the Gambling Topic Coordinator and lecturer within the Master of Addictive behaviours at Monash University and Flinders University.
 She has expertise in using Cognitive Behaviour Therapy for the treatment of trauma, anxiety disorders, gambling, alcohol and drug addictions and depression.
 She has a keen interest in the treatment of gambling addictions and anxiety disorders having published articles and given invited presentations and workshops in this area both nationally and internationally.
 Jane’s PhD examined relapse in Electronic Gaming Machine Gambling.

-General Manager PsychMed, Provisional Psychologist
+Business Manager PsychMed, Provisional Psychologist

 Evelyn has been part of the psychology industry for many years, and has a real passion for supporting access and equity and overcoming prejudice faced by many people in our society, partly through her personal experiences.
 Evelyn sustained a serious spinal cord injury and as a result has lived experience of the biopsychosocial effects of disability and chronic pain.